Fight Menu

 Jezreel Corrales fought out of the southpaw stance, while Takashi Uchiyama was an orthodox fighter.

-Corrales was arguably the less experienced fighter, having had 5 less fights, and made his debut in 2009, 3 year and 6 months later than Uchiyama, whose first professional fight was in 2005.
-He had fought 30 more professional rounds, 201 to Uchiyama's 171.
+Corrales was arguably the less experienced fighter, having had 5 fewer fights, and made his debut in 2009, 3 years and 6 months later than Uchiyama, whose first professional fight was in 2005.
+He had fought 30 more professional rounds, totaling 201 compared to Uchiyama's 171.

 Corrales vs Uchiyama form